nlzza/Airline-Reservation-System/README.md

 14. In case of any postponement, a notification will be sent to customers.
 15. A notification will also be sent to users 3 hours before the flight.
 16. Customers can view most popular destinations.
-17. A profile page which will display customer's information as well as his or her flight history.
+17. A profile page which will display customer's information.
+18. Another page will be shown where customer can see his complete (upcoming and past) flight trips.
-18. Ability to use the app in light or dark mode.
+19. Ability to use the app in light or dark mode.
-19. Airline company can offer discount coupons.
+20. Airline company can offer discount coupons.
-20. Customers will be warned if they try to book flights with overlapping timings.
+21. Customers will be warned if they try to book flights with overlapping timings.